Why financial advice?

 So here you are, you have reached a point in your life, a trigger, a significant change in your situation where a big financial decision needs to made.

 You recall at that last dinner night with those lovely and outgoing friends and how they spoke about their financial adviser.
-“He is such a lovely fellow,” they boast about this man as though he is some sort of a financial wizard.
-“You should really chat to him,” they tell you as they take another sip of their wine.
-Before you know it, they have pulled his business card out of their pocket, as quickly as a magician pulling rabbits out of a hat.
+“You should really chat to them,” they tell you with enthusiasm as they recall their own great experiences with financial advice.
 Though you ask yourself, what would I get from financial advice?
 What is the value to me?

 The Value of Advice